timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 Here $$k$$ sets the overall strength of triggering, $$p$$ controls how quickly an event's influence fades (larger $$p$$ means faster decay), and $$c$$ is a small offset that keeps the kernel finite at $$t = 0$$, so that each event raises the intensity by $$k / c^p$$.
 The condition $$p > 1$$ ensures that the total influence of a single event is finite.

 This kernel is "heavy-tailed", so its influence fades at such a slow rate that events from long ago can still trigger new ones, whereas an exponential kernel's influence is effectively gone after a few multiples of $$1/\beta$$.

+**A kernel matched to the process.** Nothing forces $$\phi$$ to be a simple formula.
+It can be a flexible step function estimated from the data, or a shape chosen from prior knowledge.
+The second option is particularly important in epidemiology.
+The time between one person becoming infected and them infecting someone else is called the *generation interval*, and for many diseases its distribution has been measured and is well described by a gamma or lognormal curve.
+Using this curve as the kernel integrates the disease's biology directly into model - improving its efficacy.

+**Quick summary:** use the exponential when speed and simplicity matter, the power law when influence persists over long periods, and a bespoke kernel when you know something about the delays involved.